Sue: Bob Baker. Why do I know that name?

 As the credits begin to roll, Sue sums up:

 Sue: I like the plot.
 I like the plot a lot.

-I think she just wants to prove that she can pay attention and follow the story after the last entry.
+I think she just wants to prove that she can pay attention and follow the story after the last blog entry.

-On Eden, the Doctor is attacked by a man-eating plant.
+The Doctor is attacked by a man-eating plant.